Last updated July 2026

 Can you walk it year-round?

-Yes, paved riverside paths are accessible in all seasons.
+Yes, the paved paths remain accessible in all seasons.

 What else is nearby?

-The Durie Hill Elevator on the west bank is a short detour — a historic underground lift to the hilltop and views across the city.
+The Durie Hill Elevator on the west bank provides a short detour with hilltop views across the city and river.